 Bananas: Basically, bananas are the Switzerland of foods.
 They’re neutral and help provide balance to your healthy microbes.
 Because bananas are high in potassium and magnesium, they reduce inflammation, which helps calm any bacterial infection that may be running rampant in your digestive system.
-(UPDATED NOTE 4/14: If you have high blood sugar, diabetes, or are sensitive to bananas, I’d recommend omitting the banana, adding a bit of honey, or creating your own healthy gut recipe).
+(UPDATED NOTE 4/14: If you have high blood sugar, diabetes, or are sensitive to bananas, I’d recommend substituting steamed and frozen cauliflower (or cauliflower rice) for the banana).

 Kale: Along with other cruciferous vegetables, kale contains glucosinolates, which when broken down by microbes, release substances that reduce inflammation and reduce the risk of cancer – particularly bladder, breast, colon, liver, lung, and stomach cancer.
 Essentially, you can look at kale like a really badass trashman or snowblower – it ploughs through your system, grabs onto carcinogen and pathogens, and effectively cleans them out.
 Not to mention, kale is also high in Vitamins K, A, and C, as well as folate.
 Let.Them.Eat.Kale.

 Ginger: Civilizations have been using ginger as a natural cure-all for everything from upset stomach and nausea to colds and headache.
 A natural anti-inflammatory, ginger helps reduce swelling in your cells, and is also a natural antimicrobial.
 In this sense, ginger itself helps fight bad bugs, while creating a healthy environment for good bugs to live.